What do trade marks protect?

 A trade mark legally protects your company’s unique brand, name of a product, or your services.
 It can help customers distinguish you from your competitors.

-Trade marks can protect a logo, phrase, word, letter, sound, smell, picture, movement, aspect of packaging, or any combination of these.
+Trade marks can protect a logo, phrase, word, letter, colour, sound, smell, picture, movement, aspect of packaging, or any combination of these.

 But you can’t trade mark everything.
 There are certain words, phrases and images that can't be trade marked, or can only be registered under special circumstances.
 Your trade mark registration lasts up to 10 years before it needs to be renewed, which can be done indefinitely.

 If your trade mark is registered, you’ll receive a business asset which becomes more valuable as your business becomes more successful, the legal right to place the registered trade mark symbol next to your trade mark, exclusive rights to use your trade mark in Australia, the ability to legally deter others from using your trade mark, and the ability to sell or license it for others.